Re-Consenting Subjects Guidance

 - The version number or date on the consent form have been revised and no other changes have been made

-- A minor increase in number of subject to be enrolled in the study
+- A minor increase in number of subjects to be enrolled in the study

-- New risk information about the study drug is discovered which are not late effects and all subject have completed study treatment
+- New risk information about the study drug is discovered which are not late effects and all subjects have completed study treatment

 - Addition of new study procedures or additions of study visits that do not pertain to subjects already enrolled in the study (e.g., changes made to screening procedures that only affect new subjects)